WiktorRembielak/QSAR_project/README.md

 - ```check_descriptors_completeness```

-  Checks if all molecular descriptors needed for model training and testing are present in dataset (as defined in self.descriptors attribute)
+  Checks if all molecular descriptors needed for model training and testing are present in dataset (as defined in self.descriptors attribute).

 - ```split_data```

   Method splitting dataset either to:
   - features subset (self.X) and class labels or dependent variables subset (self.y)
-  - training, validation and test subsets
+  - training, validation and test subsets.

   User needs to specify class labels column (_class_column_ parameter) and dependent variables (_reg_column_ parameter) and whether the dataset is being splitted for classification or linear regression model.